 The provider ensured that the residents received appropriate care and support in accordance with assessed needs and their wishes.
-The residents were very active in their local community.
-They utilised local shopping centres, local amenities such as parks, went for walks and drives.
-On the day of inspection the residents had purchased a takeaway lunch and gone to a local park to eat and for a walk.
+The residents were active in their new community.
+They utilised local shops, local amenities such as parks, went for walks and drives.
+On the day of inspection the residents went for a drive and a walk.
+They were also observed doing tabletop activities with staff and video calling family members.

 Overall the health and well-being of the residents were promoted in the centre.
 Staff demonstrated a good knowledge of the residents health care needs and how to support them.
-For example the inspector noted one resident had lost 2 stone weight to improve their overall health with support from staff around meal planning and exercise.
-The residents had support with specialised diet for high cholesterol and also were supported to access their GP and other health care professionals.
+However more consistent monitoring of one residents fluid and food intake and elimination was required, this was not being done consistently.
+The residents were supported to access their GP and other health care professionals.

 The provider had ensured that the premises were designed and laid out to meet the needs of the residents.
 The centre was clean and warm and personalised throughout with the residents belongings.
-Furniture and flooring had been ordered for the sitting room, this was done following consultation with the residents around personal choice and taste.
+The residents bedrooms were beautifully decorated in line with residents personal tastes.
+The residents were very much involved in choosing and planning what furniture, wall colours etc went into their new home as part of their transition plan.